 We are now in the final step before another 1% of the population takes action by moving into gold and silver.
 When the run starts, it won’t be because 90% wake up and say "Wow, I need precious metals to protect my financial wellbeing!"
 What will happen is that simply another 1 or 2% will finally see the light and start to buy.
 Since the physical gold market represents less than a single percent of all financial assets, with silver at only about .02%, it won't take a huge amount of new money to put the paper price at stratospheric levels...and that’s what will take place.

 When people lose trust in the dollars they're holding, the run into gold will be one for the financial record books.
-The dollar will keep rising until hit hits a major, unsustainable peak, and then begins to slowly roll over.
-After awhile, the momentum of that declining trend will build toward terminal velocity, accelerating until the dollar's value hits the ground.
-While that is taking place, more and more people will be motivated to move into the precious metals.
+The dollar will keep rising until it hits a major, unsustainable peak, and then begins to slowly roll over.
+After a while, the momentum of that declining trend will build toward terminal velocity, accelerating until the dollar's value hits the ground.
+While that is taking place, more and more people will be motivated to move into precious metals.
 All at once, a demand flood will be attempting to get through a very narrow supply door.
-At that point, you will either have acquired some metal for financial protection in your possession, or you'll be left standing in line...empty handed.
+At that point, you will either have acquired some metal for financial protection in your possession, or you'll be left standing in line... empty-handed.

 What is the Currency Power?

 We believe the terms "power currency" (paper money) and "power money" (gold and silver) were coined by Trace Mayer*, a leading monetary and blockchain expert on Bitcoin.
 Applied to Exter's inverted pyramid, they provide excellent visual definitions of the two asset classes which have – throughout history – jockeyed for acceptance on the part of governments and the governed alike.
 And so far, as the late Richard Russell wrote a few years ago, "In experiment after experiment with fiat money, gold has always turned out to be the last man standing."